klingzell92/Comment/README.md

 Database
 ------------
 You need to have a database config file.
-There is a sample you can use under config/database.php
+There is a sample you can use under vendor/phkl16/config/database.php You will also need to build upp your database, you can find sample files for the tables under vendor/phkl16/sql

 License
 ------------------